Edgar Allan Poe: Philadelphia

 Around this time, Poe attempted to secure a position in the administration of John Tyler, claiming that he was a member of the Whig Party.
 He hoped to be appointed to the United States Custom House in Philadelphia with help from President Tyler's son Robert, an acquaintance of Poe's friend Frederick Thomas.
 However, Poe failed to appear for a meeting with Thomas to discuss the appointment in mid-September 1842, claiming to have been sick, though Thomas believed that he had been drunk.
 Poe was promised an appointment, but all positions were eventually filled by others.

 One evening in January 1842, Virginia showed the first signs of consumption, or tuberculosis, while singing and playing the piano, which Poe described as the breaking of a blood vessel in her throat.
 She only partially recovered, and Poe is alleged to have begun to drink heavily due to the stress he suffered as a result of her illness.

-He then left Graham's and attempted to find a new position, for a time again angling for a government post.
+He then left Graham's and attempted to find a new position, angling for a government post.
 He finally decided to return to New York where he worked briefly at the Evening Mirror before becoming editor of the Broadway Journal, and later its owner.
 There Poe alienated himself from other writers by, among other things, publicly accusing Henry Wadsworth Longfellow of plagiarism, though Longfellow never responded.
 On January 29, 1845, Poe's poem, "The Raven", appeared in the Evening Mirror and quickly became a popular sensation.
 It made Poe a household name almost instantly, though at the time, he was paid only $9 for its publication.
 It was concurrently published in The American Review: A Whig Journal under the pseudonym "Quarles".

 The Bronx

-The Broadway Journal failed in 1846, and Poe then moved to a cottage in Fordham, New York, in the Bronx.
+The Broadway Journal failed in 1846, and Poe moved to a cottage in Fordham, New York, in the Bronx.
 That home, now known as the Edgar Allan Poe Cottage, was relocated in later years to a park near the southeast corner of the Grand Concourse and Kingsbridge Road.
 Nearby, Poe befriended the Jesuits at St. John's College, now Fordham University.
 Virginia died at the cottage on January 30, 1847.
 Biographers and critics often suggest that Poe's frequent theme of the "death of a beautiful woman" stems from the repeated loss of women throughout his life, including his wife.

 Poe was increasingly unstable after his wife's death.
 He attempted to court the poet Sarah Helen Whitman, who lived in Providence, Rhode Island.
 Their engagement failed, purportedly because of Poe's drinking and erratic behavior.
-There is also strong evidence that Whitman's mother intervened and did much to derail the relationship.
-Poe then returned to Richmond and resumed a relationship with his childhood sweetheart Sarah Elmira Royster.
+There is also strong evidence that Whitman's mother intervened and derailed the relationship.
+Poe then returned to Richmond and resumed a relationship with his childhood sweetheart, Sarah Elmira Royster.